emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site allows you to add favorites. ✔️
 1. Site is lacking in terms of media discovery options. ❌
 1. Site does not have 4K content. ❌

 ***
-## NEPU
-### Score: 14/22
-1. Streams load very fast. ✔️
-1. Most content is 1080p (or 4k in some cases), but cannot be lowered. ⚠️
-1. Good for both new and old content. ✔️
-1. Only have 1 source for most content, but it almost always works. ✔️
-1. Site does not have episode auto-next. ❌
-1. Sites UI and player are both good, feel modern. ✔️
-1. Site is lacking subtitle features. ❌
-1. It has movies, shows and anime. ✔️
-1. Site tracks last thing watched, but is otherwise lacking watchlists and history. ❌
-1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
-1. Site does have some content in 4K. ✔️

-***
 ## Flicker